 Santo works in his yard every day.
 He trims, mows, sweeps, cuts or blows off something constantly.
 I used to do a lot of yard work but not anymore.
 I never really enjoyed it, but Santo does.
 So, when we need anything done, or when Santo thinks we need something done, he does it.
 Shirley had a tree outside her home office window that she wanted cutdown.
 She talked to Santo and that tree was gone within the hour.

-What does Santo and his love for yard work have to do with what we’re talking about?
+What do Santo and his love for yard work have to do with what we’re talking about?
 Everything!
 Santo stays physically active.
 His physical activity feeds his brain, his mindset, his flow of hormones.
 He’s useful and productive.
 And, he does something that he enjoys every day.
 That’s where we all need to get to and stay there!

 Why Listen to Me?